ngiangre/gamworkshop/README.md

 effect<sup>[1](http://doi.wiley.com/10.1111/j.1475-3588.2008.00490.x),[2](http://pediatrics.aappublications.org/cgi/doi/10.1542/peds.2008-0185)</sup>,
 with a mechanism of inhibiting dopamine neurons<sup>[3](http://link.springer.com/10.1007/s11065-006-9017-3)</sup>
-and having long term side effects change brain chemistry and signaling<sup>[4](https://linkinghub.elsevier.com/retrieve/pii/S0197018618303905)</sup>.
+and having long term side effects such as a change in brain chemistry and signaling<sup>[4](https://linkinghub.elsevier.com/retrieve/pii/S0197018618303905)</sup>.

-I have over 300,000 reports of all drugs and side effects reported for over 3 decades, with the reports with Methylephenidate and Paranoia labeled as shown below:
+I have over 300,000 reports of all drugs and side effects reported for over 3 decades, with the reports of Methylephenidate with Paranoia labeled as shown below:

 ``` r